zendesk/zendesk_api_client_php/UPGRADE_GUIDE.md

 * OBP: https://{subdomain}.zendesk.com/api/v2/tickets?sort_order=desc&sort_by=updated_at&per_page=2
 * CBP: https://{subdomain}.zendesk.com/api/v2/tickets?sort=-updated_at&page[size]=2

-However, the list of attributes you can sort by is longer in OBP:
+However, the list of **attributes you can sort by might also change** with the pagination type:

 https://developer.zendesk.com/api-reference/ticketing/tickets/tickets/#sorting